milgit-007/challenge_portfolio_milena/README.md

 ### 3️⃣ In your opinion, is the application user friendly?

-❤️ The application has a user-friendly interface, making navigation easy and effortless.
+🚀 The application has a user-friendly interface, making navigation easy and effortless.
 The layout is intuitive, and I can quickly figure out how to use the application and find the necessary functionalities.
 Adding offers through the application is simple, and the form can be filled out efficiently.
 However, clearer feedback on actions like validation messages or confirmations would be useful, because they don't always accurately reflect the situation.
 A positive point of the application is the ability to personalize the interface, notifications, or settings, including the option to switch between dark and light mode.
 Unfortunately, scrolling down when filling in the offer-adding form is problematic, and makes it difficult to complete the form by entering all required information, which sometimes even resulted in my having to leave the offer-adding page.

-4️⃣ How would you improve the application?
+### 4️⃣ How would you improve the application?
 Do you have any ideas for additional functionality?

  ❗ I have a few suggestion that can be improve the OLX application:

-+ Improving form security to prevent the use of HTML entities and tags.
++ Improving form security to prevent the use of HTML entities and tags and other invalid data.
-+ Verifying added listings to ensure that the added price accurately reflects the value of the products.
++ Verifying added listings to ensure that the added details, including price, accurately reflect the products.
 + Improving the user experience by fixing the problem of the page scrolling down when filling in the form to add an offer.
 + Providing clear and relevant feedback on actions such as validation or confirmation messages.
 + Adding field validation when filling in a candidate profile in the user's account section.